-- Lemon juice or Lime Juice: This is one of those dressings that you can use lime and lemon juice interchangeably.
+- Lemon juice or Lime Juice: This is one of those dressings that you can use fresh lime and lemon juice interchangeably.
 The important thing to note here is that freshly squeezed is always better than storebought.

-How to make homemade avocado salad dressing
+How to make homemade avocado salad dressing from scratch?

 This simple and homemade avocado sauce requires a food processor (or a blender) and less than 10 minutes to creamy goodness.
 Simply:

 - Start with the liquid ingredients.
-In the base of your food processor, add olive oil and lime juice.
+In the base of your food processor, add olive oil and fresh lime juice.

-I do not recommend freezing this dressing recipe.
+- Freezing: I do not recommend freezing this dressing recipe.

 I think this is a fantastic salad dressing, dip or sauce you can make year-round that makes the best use of ripe avocados.
 A few variations include: